Computing the Paschen curve for argon with speed-limited particle-in-cell simulation: Background

 Choosing $\beta(v_p)<1$ invokes the SLPIC approximation [Eq.~(\ref{eq:slpicApprox})], reducing accuracy; however, it limits the simulated speed of macroparticles from $v_p$ to $\dot{x}=\beta(v_p) v_p$, which allows larger timesteps, hence faster simulation.
 In most cases, the PIC timestep must be smaller than $\Delta t \lesssim \Delta x/v_{\rm max}$, where $\Delta x$ is the grid cell size and $v_{\rm max}$ is the maximum particle speed.
 With SLPIC, a larger timestep is allowed: $\Delta t \lesssim \Delta x/[\beta(v_{\rm max}) v_{\rm max}]$.
 Typically, we choose a speed limit $v_0 \ll v_{\rm max}$, and then define $\beta(v_p) \equiv v_0/v_p$ to ensure that for all particles, $\|\dot{\bf x}\| \leq v_0$, so that we can use $\Delta t \approx \Delta x /v_0\gg \Delta x/v_{\rm max}$.
 For particles with $v_p<v_0$, however, we define $\beta(v_p)\equiv 1$ so that they experience ``true'' motion.
 In this way, we speed-limit only the particles (with $v_p>v_0$) that need to be speed-limited to allow a large timestep, $\Delta t=v_0/\Delta x$.
 It turns out that speed-limiting also reduces the plasma frequency so that it is resolved by the large $\Delta t$ and poses no instability.\cite{werner2018speeding,jenkins2021Dispersion} For simplicity, we will use this specific $\beta(v_p)$ for the rest of the paper: $\beta(v_p)=v_0/v_p$ for $v_p\geq v_0$, and $\beta(v_p)=1$ for $v_p<v_0$, or, equivalently:

 where $\Theta$ is the Heaviside step function (and $v_p=\|\mathbf{v}\|$).

 As a macroparticle accelerates so that $v_p>v_0$, its simulated speed $\dot{x}_p=\beta v_p$ remains at $v_0$, and its weight $w_p(t)$ decreases.
-The decrease in $w_p(t)$ reflects the fact that the physical particles represented by the macroparticle at time~$t$ outrun it, and the macroparticle represents a different set of fewer physical particles at time~$t+\Delta t$.
+The decrease in $w_p(t)$ reflects the fact that the physical particle density represented by the macroparticle at time~$t$ decreases, and the macroparticle represents fewer physical particles at time~$t+\Delta t$.
 In this way, SLPIC can correctly simulate a steady-state beam within which particles accelerate such that their density decreases (like cars exiting a steady-state traffic jam).
 In SLPIC, a beam macroparticle with $v_p>v_0$ experiences an acceleration and its true velocity $v_p$ increases, but its pseudo-velocity $\dot{x}_p=\beta v_p=v_0$ does not, so the density of macroparticles throughout the beam remains uniform.
 The decrease in physical density thus results from the decrease in macroparticle weight, and not (as in PIC) from the decrease in macroparticle density.
+While SLPIC may sometimes result in a more uniform macroparticle density, this is an unintended bonus and it may not always be the case.
+SLPIC is orthogonal to techniques for managing macroparticles weights/numbers for efficiency and accuracy.\cite{teunissen2014controlling,lapenta1995control}

 Therefore, as $v_p$ increases above $v_0$, $\beta(v_p)$ decreases, and so too must $w_p$ decrease.
 Equation~(\ref{eq:slpicEOMw}) shows that $w_p/\beta(v_p)$ is constant over any particle trajectory; we define this constant to be $w_{j,p}\equiv w_p/\beta(v_p)$.
 Here we choose the subscript~$j$ because $w_{j,p}$ facilitates calculation of the flux density distribution ${\bf j}(\mathbf{x},\mathbf{v},t)$.